openstack/governance/resolutions/20141128-elections-process-for-leaderless-programs.rst

 determine leadership for any program in this situation.

 #.
 Programs without a minimum of one eligible candidate are identified to the
-   Technical Committee by the Election Officials, as soon as possible after the nomination period has expired.
+   Technical Committee by the Election Officials, before the conclusion of the election.

 #.
 The Technical Committee can appoint a leader to any programs in this
    situation, by mutual agreement of the Technical Committee and the proposed